MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/index.md

     :::image type="content" source="./media/devtools-intro-inspect-tool.msft.png" alt-text="The Inspect tool while hovering over with the first headline of this article.":::

 *   The [Device Emulation](device-mode/index.md) tool displays the current web product in an emulated device mode.
 The **Device Emulation** tool allows you to run and test how your product reacts when you resize the browser.
 It also gives you an estimation of the layout and behavior on a mobile device.
+See [Emulate mobile devices (Device Emulation)](device-mode\index.md).

     :::image type="content" source="./media/devtools-intro-device-emulation.msft.png" alt-text="DevTools display of this article in an emulated mobile phone.":::